Former Japanese prime minister 'shot' during speech

 Abe was taken to hospital, according to witnesses.
 The former leader was reportedly unconscious after the incident.

-A local reporter says she heard gunshots at the scene around 11.30am local time.
+A local reporter says she heard gunshots at the scene about 11.30am local time.

 Police reportedly detained a suspect near the scene.